Hemp Oil and Tylenol: More Similar Than You Think

 As a metabolite of acetaminophen, AM404 inhibits neuronal reuptake of the endocannabinoid anandamide.
 Anandamide is an agonist at cannabinoid CB1 receptors involved in the transmission and regulation of pain.

-How Are Tylenol and CBD Similar?
+How Are Tylenol and Hemp Similar?

-Is CBD Better Than Tylenol?
+Is Hemp Better Than Tylenol?

-Can You Take Tylenol with CBD Oil?
+Can You Take Tylenol with Hemp Oil?

 Cannabidiol may inhibit the cytochrome P450 system which is involved in the metabolism of certain drugs, including Tylenol.
-If you are considering taking Tylenol and CBD simultaneously, it is recommended you consult with a doctor first.
+If you are considering taking Tylenol and Hemp simultaneously, it is recommended you consult with a doctor first.